Local economic development: LED in South Africa: pro-poor vs. pro-growth

-LED, other instruments, such as Integrated Development Planning, provide additional support for implementation.
-Integrated Development Planning is a key process used within LED, which looks toward the use of planning to situate pro-poor development and LED specifically.
-The South African Forum for Effective Planning and Development in 1995 defined Integrated Development Planning as, ‘A participatory approach to integrate economic, sectoral, spatial, social, institutional, environmental and fiscal strategies in order to support the optimal allocation of scarce resources between sectors and geographical areas and across the population in a manner that provides sustainable growth, equity and the empowerment of the poor and the marginalised’(DPLG, 15).
+LED, other instruments, such as integrated development planning, provide additional support for implementation.
+Integrated development planning is a key process used within LED, which looks toward the use of planning to situate pro-poor development and LED specifically.
+The South African Forum for Effective Planning and Development in 1995 defined integrated development planning as, ‘A participatory approach to integrate economic, sectoral, spatial, social, institutional, environmental and fiscal strategies in order to support the optimal allocation of scarce resources between sectors and geographical areas and across the population in a manner that provides sustainable growth, equity and the empowerment of the poor and the marginalised’.

-Integrated Development Planning
+Integrated development planning

-In terms of what an 'Integrated Development Plan' (IDP) should include, the Municipal Systems Act clearly brings out the pro-poor dimensions of government thinking.
-The Act states that an integrated development plan must reflect:
+In terms of what an 'integrated development plan' (IDP) should include, the Municipal Systems Act clearly brings out the pro-poor dimensions of government thinking.
+The act states that an integrated development plan must reflect: